aman-kumar29/Movie-Watchlist-API/README.md

 # Movie-Watchlist-API
-A website which utilizes OMDB API which suggest movie names on a search query.
+This project involves building a website that utilizes the OMDB API to suggest movie names based on a search query.
+The primary objective is to develop a site where users can enter a search query and receive matching results.
+The site should also allow users to add these results to a watchlist and provide the ability to view and modify the watchlist whenever desired.